BalajiG2000/Code_Dump/README.md

 # Instructions

+Check whether the algorithm or code , you are contributing is already available in this Repository or not.

 Add small explanation of the program .

 If the program is a Competitive question solution , include the question link as a comment.